SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/working-with-grids.md

 If you have many fields, you can use a grid element to position them with more finesse.
 This is an alternative to positioning based on sort order and columns.

-The instructions below assume you're already [editing the layout][1].
+The instructions below assume you are already [editing the layout][1].

 ## Add a grid